laliux/telegram-crypto-signals/README.md

 1. For production run in daemon mode `docker run --rm -di -v  $PWD/app:/app laliux/telegram-crypto-signals:latest`

+## Interacting with Telegram Bot
+From your chat bot you can use the following commands.
+The most important is "/timeout" to set the update interval.

+To run analysis every 10 minutes.
+`/timeout 600`

+Basic help to know available commands
+`/help`

+Disable or re-enable any indicators initially registered in config.yml `/indicators`
+`/indicator rsi disable 15m`
+`/indicator rsi enable 15m`

 ### Configuring config.yml

 For a list of all possible options for config.yml and some example configurations look [here](docs/config.md)